Contact

 Please join us for fellowship and refreshments in the Parochial Hall following the 10 am service.

-Anglican Cycle of Prayer Week (June 15 2025)
+Anglican Cycle of Prayer Week (November 9th 2025)

-Anglican Church of Canada,
+Anglican Church of Canada

-Acting Primate, The Most Rev. Anne Germond.
+Primate, The Most Rev. Shane Parker.

-National Indigenous Archbishop, The Most Rev. Chris Harper
+National Indigenous Archbishop, The Most Rev. Chris Harper.

 Metropolitan (Province of the Northern Lights), The Most Rev. Greg Kerr-Wilson.

-Administrator of the Diocese of Rupert’s Land, The Ven.
+Executive Archdeacon of the Diocese of Rupert’s Land, The Ven.
 Simon Blaikie.

 The Evangelical Lutheran Church in Canada,

-General Secretary (Lutheran World Federation), The Rev. Dr. Anne Burghardt.
+General Secretary (Lutheran World Federation), The Rev. Dr Anne Burghardt.

 Bishop of Manitoba/ North-Western Ontario Synod, Bishop Jason Zinko,